nmauriceTT/approximation-generator/README.md

 On top of this, a short report with polynomial expression will be generated along with the plots.

 Approximation methods include Chebyshev polynomials (np.chebyshev.chebyfit) as well as minmax approximation (scipy.optimize.minimize).

+# TODOs

+- [] Parallelize approximation generation and plotting
+- [] Run exhaustive tests and plots
+- [] Be more consistent with data type
+- [] Improve formatting of function serialization